-- Remove the ground bolt or screw. - Inspect all mating surfaces for tarnish, dirt, rust, etc. - 3) Clean as required to assure good contact. - 4) Reinstall bolt or screw securely. - Inspect for "add-on" accessories which may be interfering with the ground circuit. - If several wires are crimped into one ground eyelet terminal, check for proper crimps.
+- 3) Clean as required to assure good contact. - 4) Reinstall bolt or screw securely.

+Inspect for "add-on" accessories which may be interfering with the ground circuit.

+6) If several wires are crimped into one ground eyelet terminal, check for proper crimps.
 Make sure all of the wires are clean, securely fastened and providing a good ground path.
 If multiple wires are cased in one eyelet make sure no ground wires have excess wire insulation.